Updated: Nov 25

 diagnosing your lower back pain is that there is a poor correlation between medical imaging and pain.
 For every person who is having back problems and a remarkable x-ray finding, there is another who is suffering and gets a "normal" imaging report.
 Even more confusing are the people who have major findings on imaging and have no pain what so ever.
 This can be very frustrating for both patient and provider.
 It would be so much easier if the picture told us what was wrong and then exactly what to do about it.
 Unfortunately, this is not the case.
 The causes of lower back pain are multifactorial and as unique as the individual seeking answers.
 That means that the treatment plan that helped your friend, isn't necessarily going to help you.
 This is where a proper evaluation of your whole body is essential to getting you the right treatment for your back pain.

-The Integrative Physical Therapy approach at Inertia Physiotherapy is a truly whole body approach that takes into consideration all your systems.
+The Integrative Physical Therapy approach at Inertia Physiotherapy in Missoula, Montana is a truly whole body approach that takes into consideration all your systems.
 Pain is an output.
 It's a real experience, but it's a decision that your brain made based on the information it has on hand.
 That means there's something sending the signal or causing it to persist.
 That signal may be coming from any structure in your body and especially in cases where a traditional musculoskeletal approach hasn't proven effective, it's often not where you think it is.

 In Physical Therapy School we are taught to understand the hardware of the body: the bones, muscles, tendons, ligaments and nerves.
 We learn to strengthen what is weak and stretch what is tight.
-We learn biomechanics and look at the body as if it as machine.
+We learn biomechanics and look at the body as if it is as machine.
 It turns out we are so much more complex and elegant than that.
 No system works alone and influence on any one system will have a ripple effect on the rest of the body.
 We can use this fact to our advantage if we can evaluate the body in such a way that identifies the primary area of dysfunction, or the "Primary Driver".
 The Primary Driver is the zone of the body that is causing most of the problems, or the Villain in your plot.
 The Victim is the tissue that hurts.
 In this scenario the Victim is your lower back.
 Quite often, treatment has failed to yield lasting results because it has been directed to the Victim.
 Sometimes you can soothe the Victim for awhile, but the Villain will usually prevail.
 With subsequent episodes the Victim screams louder and thus the cycle repeats more intensely with more disability than before.

 With the Integrated Systems Model, we gain a deeper appreciation for the interconnectedness of the body and we understand how to identify the system at fault.
 This results in treatment targeted to the right tissue with the right tool.
 An under appreciated, but very logical system to find dysfunction in is the visceral system.
 Let's take closer look at why this is true.